jybsuper/jybsuper.github.io/_posts/2025-06-29-multiturn_forward_pass.md

 1. Process each turn individually with separate forward passes
 2. For each turn, apply the same context modifications (reasoning removal) used during inference
 3. Calculate loss only on the current turn's assistant response
-4. Aggregate the losses from all turns to get the final loss for the sample
+4. Aggregate losses from all turns

+The following diagram illustrates this turn-by-turn processing:

 ![Base Solution: Turn-by-Turn Forward Passes](/assets/img/posts/multiturn-forward-pass/unpacked-multiturn-forward.excalidraw.png)